AI Tables - Add Automated Machine Learning capabilities into databases

-Starting from MindsDB 2.0 version you can train machine learning models straight from the database by using MindsDB and the most popular database management systems like MySQL, MariaDB, PostgreSQL, ClickHouse.
-Any database user can now create, train and test machine learning models with the same knowledge they have of SQL.
+You can make Machine Learning predictions directly inside the database by using MindsDB AI-Tables with the most popular database management systems like MySQL, MariaDB, PostgreSQL, ClickHouse.
+Any database user can now create, train and deploy machine learning models with the same knowledge they have of SQL.

 AITables differ from normal tables in that they can generate predictions upon being queried and returning such predictions like if it was data that existed on the table.
 Simply put, an AI-Table allows you to use machine learning models as if they were normal database tables, in something that in plain SQL looks like this;